dafuloth/CV/README.md

 ### University of Reading

-#### DipHE Applied Computer Science
+#### DipHE Applied Computer Science (2006 - deferred)

+I took my first formal **programming** courses, in *C & C++*.
+Relatively less friendly, but learning the language and fundamental programming concepts made every other language I would later encounter more accessible, e.g. Java, C#.

+The **algorithms** module introduced me to algorithmic complexity and *Python*.

+In **computer architecture**, **operating systems**, and **compilers**, I gained insight into the relationship between hardware and software, and how computers work under the hood.

-_Withdrew due to illness before I could complete the degree but check out what I got up to in student media:_
+_Withdrew before I could complete the degree but check out what I got up to in student media:_
   * Wrote and presented **News @ [Junction11](https://www.junction11radio.co.uk)** (student radio station)
   * **Science & Technology Editor** and **Web Editor** at **[Spark*](https://sparknewspaper.co.uk/)**, (student newspaper)
   * Worked with members of **RU:ON TV** (student TV station) to develop story and star in the short film _[This Dead Planet](https://vimeo.com/40466856)_, an entry for the 2012 [Sci-Fi London 48 Hour Film Competition](https://48hour.sci-fi-london.com/)